DevKhalyd/researcher_bot/README.md

 # TODO

 1. Update the telegram commnands with BotFather...
-2. Update the token with another one to avoid the bot stolen
-3. Update the version each time the bot is updated
+2. Update the version each time the bot is updated

 # Telegram Basic Bot